libretro/RetroArch/README-mali_fbdev.md

 This driver has sense for devices with Allwinner SOCs with MALI400 3D block and a good fbdev implementation.
 It is derived from the old Android GLES driver.
-It was ment to be used on Cubieboard/Cubieboard2/Cubietruck, but it shouldn not be used in an Odroid X2/U2/U3 where a superior solution (RetroArch exynos video driver) is available.
+It is meant to be used on Cubieboard/Cubieboard2/Cubietruck, but it shouldn not be used in an Odroid X2/U2/U3 where a superior solution (RetroArch exynos video driver) is available.
 Fbdev implementation on Odroid harware is missing WAITFORVSYNC ioctl, so use Exynos driver there.